Britney Spears Made a Response Song to “Cry Me A River” That You’ve Never Heard

-The temporary loss of Britney Spears’ hair was, perhaps, the defining moment in the death of uber-clean TRL pop-culture.
-Her brave choice in coiffure was plastered across television screens and whispered about in school hallways; someone called Chris Crocker became very tearful; and everything we knew to be pure and true had been shaved, placed in a waste-paper bin, gone.
+The temporary loss of Britney Spears’s hair was, perhaps, the defining moment in the death of uber-clean TRL pop culture.
+Her brave choice in coiffure was plastered across television screens and whispered about in school hallways; someone called Chris Crocker became very tearful in insisting we leave Britney alone; and everything we knew to be pure and true was shaved, placed in a wastepaper bin, and gone.
 When February rolls around each year, I listen to “Everytime” and fondle my scalp just to remember.

 Videos by VICE

 No one really knows why Britney chose to get rid of her hair that evening in February, 2007.
-It could have been drugs, her struggle to retain child custody, or maybe she simply wanted to feel the softness of a grade one trim, like myself after a haircut.
-However the monumental reporting – and the fact that, years later, people are still “investigating” the “scene” – is testimony to the significance of Britney Spears as a character.
+It could have been drugs, her struggle to retain child custody, or maybe the simple desire to feel the softness of a grade one trim, like myself after a haircut.
+However the monumental reporting—and the fact that, years later, people are still investigating the scene—is testimony to the significance of Britney Spears as a character.

 See, the thing is, Britney could be pop’s most contradictory figure.
 She was the sugar-sweet virgin who would bounce around the house sucking lollipops and nibbling candy necklaces while Justin Timberlake patiently looked on.
-When she appeared on the front cover of Esquire, pants stretched dangerously low, she told reporters it wasn’t that she disagreed that young American male’s have an obsession with the wet hot virgin – it was that she’d never even given it a thought.
-The shaving of her head visually represented the question mark that hung over her career – who was Britney Spears, what did she represent, and most of all, was she ever in control?
+When she appeared on the front cover of Esquire, underwear stretched dangerously low, she told reporters it wasn’t that she disagreed that young American males have an obsession with the wet, hot virgin—it was that she’d never even given it a thought.
+The shaving of her head visually represented the question mark that hung over her career—who was Britney Spears, what did she represent, and, most of all, was she ever in control?

-The least-self aware person in existence, but simultaneously the most considered, Britney meant all things to all people.
-School-girls looked up to her; their brother fantasised about her; his schoolteacher thought she was everything wrong with women in the media; the principal would dream about her indulging in an after-school special; the gay fraternity thought she was fabulous.
-Depending on who you were asking, Britney Spears represented a variety of appeal.
+The least-self aware person in existence but simultaneously the most considered, Britney meant all things to all people.
+Schoolgirls looked up to her; their brothers fantasized about her; their teachers thought she was everything wrong with women in the media; the principal would dream about her indulging in an after-school special; the gay fraternity thought she was fabulous.
+Depending on who you were asking, the reasons for Britney Spears’s appeal varied widely.

 Yet, while being everything to everyone else, did Britney ever really, truthfully, represent herself?

 Back in December 2004, three years before the head shave, she brought a track to a radio station, unsolicited, and asked them to play it.
-This would be her mission of intent; Britney’s go at speaking her mind, regardless of whether or not her record label were going to sanitise and control her.
+This would be her mission of intent, Britney’s go at speaking her mind regardless of whether or not her record label were going to sanitize and control her.

+It was a few days before New Year’s Eve, and the track, called “Mona Lisa,” was delivered by a bare-footed Britney to the KIIS-FM offices without the knowledge of her label.
+The radio station played the track live on air for the first and last time.
+It was never played again.

-The song, introduced by Britney live on air, was meant to be taken from her record Original Doll, an album which never saw release and became something like Dr Dre’s Detox – for people who prefer catchy choruses in place of heavily tightened Compton beats.
+The song, introduced by Britney live on air, was meant to be taken from her record Original Doll, an album that never saw release and became a much-imagined object, something like Dr Dre’s Detox for people who prefer catchy choruses in place of heavily tightened Compton beats.

 Original Doll had been shelved—a Buzzfeed feature earlier this year traced the project’s circuitous fate and response to it at Britney’s label, Jive—and in its place, a few months earlier, had come Britney’s fourth album In The Zone.
 That album featured “Everytime”—arguably her response to “Cry Me a River”—“Toxic”, and “Me Against the Music”.
 However, it’s the tracks that weren’t there, in particular “Mona Lisa”, that said the most about Britney.
 These songs, that were recorded around the unreleased Original Doll sessions, showcase a rare insight beyond the character of Britney, and into her soul.